 Shaft Friction Coefficient ALFAs

 The coefficient reducing the shaft friction αs differs based on the applied method and the type of soil.
-The values of this coefficients are built into the program according to EN 1997-2 and NEN 6743 standards.
+The values of these coefficients are built into the program according to EN 1997-2 and NEN 6743 standards.

 The values for sands and sands with gravel are listed in the following table: